 Look for job vacancies at:

-Short courses are run by further education (FE), art and design or private colleges.
-Relevant professional bodies may also publicise opportunities.
+Further study provides the opportunity to experiment, diversify or obtain specialist knowledge in order to progress in your career.
+Masters and PhDs are available in specialised areas of interior design and related subjects.
+Further education (FE), art and design or private colleges also run short courses.
 It's important to research courses thoroughly to ensure they meet your requirements.
 Useful subjects to study include:

-- computer-aided design (CAD);
+- computer-aided design (CAD)

-- green energy/eco topics;
+- green energy/eco topics

-- lighting or building regulations.
+- lighting or building regulations

 Typically, interior designers spend the first five to ten years of their career developing and building on existing skills and knowledge, as well as gaining further experience.
 Beyond that, there is no definite or structured career path, and the extent and speed of career progression depends on the setting and your performance, aptitude and dedication.